-5.2.4 Fitting the $\gamma_1\gamma_2$ Invariant Mass
+5.1.3 Fitting the $\gamma_1\gamma_2$ Invariant Mass

 On top of fitting the K^+K^- invariant mass, it is also necessary to fit the $\gamma_1\gamma_2$ invariant mass.
 Fitting this distribution is far more simple than what was needed to describe the K^+K^- invariant mass.
-For the most part, the η resonance sits on top of a relatively linear background, and is far enough away from the dominant π^0 peak that further inspection of the background is not necessary.
+The η resonance sits on top of a simple background, and is far enough away from the dominant π^0 peak that further inspection of the background is not necessary.
 In addition, since the η resonance is nowhere near the threshold for $\gamma\gamma$, performing any type of advanced fit to include breakup momentum and resolution effect is not necessary.
-Therefore, the $\gamma_1\gamma_2$ invariant mass spectra was fit by utilizing the summation of a signal function and a background function.
-The signal function is a Voigtian, which is technically a non relativistic Breit-Wigner convoluted with a Gaussian.
-This convolution is necessary because the resolution of the η resonance is much greater than the natural width of the η meson, which is on the order of a keV.
-To make things simpler, the background function chosen was once again a third order polynomial.
-However, the functional form of this third order polynomial is different than the one that was used to describe the K^+K^- because there is no threshold effect that has to be accounted for in the $\gamma_1 \gamma_2$ invariant mass.
-A review of all parameters and functions used to fit the K^+K^- invariant mass, as well as the $\gamma_1 \gamma_2$ invariant mass is given in Table 4.
+Therefore, the $\gamma_1 \gamma_2$ invariant mass spectra was fit by utilizing the summation of a signal function and a background function.
+The signal function is a Voigtian (Equation 15), which is technically a non relativistic Breit-Wigner (Equation 14) convoluted with a Gaussian.
+This convolution is necessary because the GlueX resolution of the η resonance is much greater than the natural width of the η meson, which is on the order of a keV.
+In the total signal function (Equation 15) there is one independent variable, and three fit parameters, and one fixed parameter.
+The independent variable is the $\gamma_1 \gamma_2$ invariant mass, and the fixed parameter is the natural width of the η meson which is listed in the PDG as $\Gamma_o = 1.31 keV$.
+The fit parameters of the function are the amplitude, A which simply scales the function to fit the statistics, the mass value of the η for the fit μ , and the resolution of the η .
+The limits and starting values of all parameters are summarized in Table 4.